surfypro/surfy-help/entities/admin/adminReporting/adminRoomTypeGroupReporting/roomTypeGroupFloor.md

-#  Room Type Group Floor
+# Groupe de typologie d'espace des étages
 <!--- THIS FILE IS GENERATED PLEASE DO NOT EDIT IT DIRECTLY --->